justicephysics/humanos2.0/personal-mission-support.md

 ### 🏛️ Option 4 — Connect Me to a Grant, University, or Partner
 Do you know a foundation, a research lab, or an academic department that supports independent, visionary work?
 I can draft a proposal with DeepSeek’s help. → [Open Call for Partners](partners)

-### 🤝 Option 5 — Share the Virtual Nalanda
+### 🤝 Option 5 — Share the Justice Physics Nalanda
 If you cannot contribute financially, share the campus with someone who needs to see it.
 Every new Warrior‑Engineer who joins the mission is a victory.

 ---

 ## 5. The Return — What You Get

-- **The entire Virtual Nalanda remains free and open‑source forever.** That is non‑negotiable.
+- **The entire Justice Physics Nalanda remains free and open‑source forever.** That is non‑negotiable.
 - **My gratitude, and the knowledge that you helped a Warrior‑Engineer stay in the fight.**
 - **A direct line to me** — if you support regularly, I’ll keep you updated personally on the mission’s progress.